kuldeep-tolia/Finite_Volume_Method_Codes/TDMA_code/readme.md

-This is a code for Tri-Diagonal Matrix Algorithm in FORTRAN.
-A couple of matrix systems are solved to test the code.
+This is a code for Thomas algorithm, a linear numerical solver, to solve for a tri-diagonal matrix system written in FORTRAN.
+Two test matrix systems are solved using the Thomas algorithm.